iamai-core/iamai-core-website/content/pages/about.md

       ![Wil Bown, Founder](/images/Wil-majestic-portrait-bw-300x300.jpg)

-      **Wil Bown** is the founder and lead software architect of iamai-core.
-With extensive experience in artificial intelligence and software development, Wil founded iamai-core with a vision to make powerful AI accessible to everyone while preserving privacy and personal control.
+      **Wil Bown** is the founder and lead architect of iamai-core, bringing over 35 years of innovative development experience to the project.
+As a specialist in AI architectures (Transformer, RL, GAN, LSTM, etc) with expertise in llama.cpp, PyTorch, and TensorFlow, Wil has consistently pioneered at the intersection of emerging technologies.
+His background includes creating one of the first viable Blockchain + AI projects (Neureal), implementing reinforcement learning AI agents, and building open-source frameworks for AI experimentation.

-      Wil believes that the future of AI is not in massive cloud services owned by corporations, but in personal AI systems that learn from and grow with their individual users.
-His goal with iamai-core is to create technology that empowers people rather than exploiting them - AI that truly belongs to its users.
+      Wil's technical vision is complemented by his community leadership, having founded and grown Utah's largest Bitcoin and VR meetup communities.
+His passion for "making machines that give us the power to be more human" drives iamai-core's mission of creating AI that truly belongs to its users — technology that runs locally, preserves privacy, and learns continually from personal interaction rather than corporate data collection.

-      As the project lead, Wil oversees the technical architecture and vision of iamai-core, working to bridge the gap between cutting-edge AI capabilities and practical everyday applications that respect user privacy and ownership.
+      With award-winning projects in AI, blockchain, and VR, Wil bridges cutting-edge technological capabilities with practical applications that respect user agency and ownership.

       Connect with Wil: [GitHub](https://github.com/wilbown) - [Twitter](https://x.com/wilbown) - [LinkedIn](https://www.linkedin.com/in/wilbown)